jaggerwang/spring-cloud-in-practice/README.md

 | /post/following | GET | Posts of following users of someone |
 | /file/upload | POST | Upload file |
 | /file/info | GET | Get file meta info |

+The rest api service only return top objects, not return nested objects compared to the original monolith one.

 ### GraphQL